 If your insurance pays for a $2,000 high-tech exam, for example, you can't claim that as a deduction.
-But if you paid a $40 co-payment, you can write that off if you have enough other deductions to make itemizing a better deal than taking the standard deduction.
-As of 2013, medical expenses can be deducted to the extent they exceed 10 percent of your adjusted gross income if you are 65 or younger (7.5 percent if you are older).
+However, if you paid a $40 co-payment, you can write that off if you have enough other deductions to make itemizing a better deal than taking the standard deduction.
+Medical expenses can be deducted to the extent they exceed 7.5 percent of your adjusted gross income for the 2018 tax year, and this threshold rises to 10 percent for 2019.

 When you pay for the insurance policy, your benefits are tax-free.
 When your employer pays, the benefits are taxable.
-If it's a split -- your employer pays 60 percent of the premiums, say -- then 60 percent of the benefits are taxable.
+If it's a split – your employer pays 60 percent of the premiums, for example – then 60 percent of the benefits are taxable.
 Your employer should factor that into your withholding.

 When you take out workplace coverage to get health benefits for your children or your spouse, that insurance isn't taxable income either.
 The exception is if it's someone who isn't a dependent or a spouse, such as an adult child.
 In that case, your coverage is a fringe benefit and part of your taxable income.
 One effect of the Affordable Care Act is that if you cover an adult child younger than 27, the coverage isn't subject to tax.

-Disability payments, like other insurance benefits, are taxable if your employer pays for the policy.
-You pay tax on the benefits until you retire.
+Disability payments, like other forms of insurance benefits, are only taxable if your employer pays for the policy.
+You will likely pay tax on these benefits until you retire.
 At that point, tax law treats it as a retirement annuity instead of health benefits.